zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 ## Maxcomputerte2.0 New Extended Mathematical Functions {#section_kj2_zhm_vdb .section}

-With the upgrade to MaxCompute 2.0, some new date functions are added to the product.
+With the upgraded version of MaxCompute 2.0, some new date functions are added to the product.
 If the functions are used to design a new data type compatible with the Hive mode, you must add the following two set statements before the SQL statement of the new functions:

 ```
 set odps.sql.type.system.odps2=true;--Enable the new type.